The response format is JSON API. It is a JSON object with:

 }

-To include relationships in the response, you must pass an `include` query parameter which contains a comma-separated list of the desired related resources: `?include=creator,project.project_manager`.
+To include relationships in the response, you must pass an include query parameter which contains a comma-separated list of the desired related resources: ?include=creator,project.project_manager.
 This will:

-If requested resources does not exist, `Unsupported Include` error (with status 400) will be raised:
+relationships section of the resource.included section of the response.If requested resources does not exist, Unsupported Include error (with status 400) will be raised:

 {